carolmadethis/carolmadethis.com/source/_posts/Pizza.md

 Flour - about 2 cups, more or less may be needed

 - Dissolve the yeast in the hot water.
 You can add a teaspoon of sugar to help everything along, but that's optional.
 - Once the yeast is beginning to foam up, about 5 minutes, add the salt, oil, and cup of flour.
 Mix.
 Continue adding flour until adding more flour isn't easily worked in.
 Knead the dough for a few minutes, and cover with a damp towel.
-Put in a warm place, and oven with the light on is good.
+Put in a warm place, an oven with the light on is good.
 And let sit for anywhere from 10 minutes to 1 hour.
 If you're really ahead of time, you can put the dough into the fridge rather than a warm place.
 Simply let the dough warm up on a counter for about an hour before using.
 - Remove from the bowl and shape into a pizza crust.

 ![](/images/Pizza/IMG_2407.jpg)